StructuralNeurobiologyLab/SyConn/docs/instructions.rst

 Before you can set up SyConn, ensure that the
 `mamba <https://mamba.readthedocs.io/en/latest/mamba-installation.html#mamba-installation>`__
-package manager is installed on your system and that `gcc` and `g++` is available (tested version: 11.2.0).
-Then you can install SyConn and all of its dependencies into a new conda `environment <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`__ named “syconn2” by running:
+package manager is installed on your system.
+Then you can install SyConn and all of its dependencies into a new conda
+`environment <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`__
+named “syconn2” by running: